 - Credit is given where credit is due

 - Individualized recognition

-So what can we learn from last night’s events and how can we apply that to our teams?
+So what can we learn from The Oscars and how can we apply it to our teams?
 Here are 10 guidelines for recognizing your employees:

 Oscar winners know exactly what they have to do to win the coveted gold trophy.
 But in the workplace we sometimes forget to be specific.
 Too often, awards for things like “innovation,” “showing initiative,” and “quality improvement” don’t define what employees need to do to win.
 Without that information, some employees will be stymied before they begin.
 When a winner is announced, employees may attribute a co-worker’s success to favoritism or luck.
 Or, if you offer an award on an ongoing basis, such as “employee of the month,” they may begin to think everyone’s turn comes up eventually.

 Learn #employee #recognition tactics from the movie industry's biggest #recognition event of the year: bit.ly/1QngOw2

 You could announce a contest, urge everyone to participate, provide plenty of reminders during the contest period, and announce the winner with a flourish.
 Then what?
 You’ve got one winner and a lot of losers who discover that their hard work did not pay off.
 For celebrities, being nominated and attending the awards gala is reward enough.
 For your team, determine a longer-term impact, define specific criteria, individual goals, and reward everyone who meets them.
 Publicize each accomplishment and acknowledge each achiever.
 As long as the criteria are meaningful – the more winners the better!

 4. Reward Positive Employee Behaviors, Not Just Outcomes